 Adverse reactions have occurred with steroid/anti-infective combination drugs which can be attributed to the steroid component, the anti-infective component, or the combination.
 Exact incidence figures are not available since no denominator of treated patients is available.

-Reactions reported with PRED-G® include eye burning, eye stinging, eye irritation, ocular hyperemia, eye pain, eye discharge, lacrimation increased, eye edema, visual impairment, foreign body sensation in eyes, and dysgeusia.
+Reactions reported with PRED-G® include eye burning, eye stinging, eye irritation, ocular hyperemia, eye pain, eye discharge, lacrimation increased, eye edema, visual impairment, blurry vision, foreign body sensation in eyes, and dysgeusia.
 Hypersensitivity including signs and symptoms related to ocular allergy (e.g. conjunctivitis), angioedema (e.g. tongue edema) and allergic skin reactions (e.g. rash and contact allergy) has also been reported.
 Superficial punctate keratitis has been reported occasionally with onset occurring typically after several days of use.